M-o-a-T/moat-kv/docs/source/client_protocol.rst

 Examples
 ========

-You can turn on message debugging with 'moat.kv -vvv'.
+You can turn on message debugging with 'moat -vvv kv'.

 Get and set a value
 -------------------